Quittin' Time Smoking Cessation Services

-If you have recently quit or plan to quit soon, this 14-week service provides motivation with helpful tips and motivational texts sent to your phone.
+If you've recently quit or plan to quit soon, this 14 week service provides motivation with helpful tips and motivational texts sent to your phone.
 This service is free to you (maximum three messages a day), but standard message and data rates including global roaming charges may apply, so check with your wireless provider.

-- To sign up, register online for Quittin'Time by TXT, or
+- To sign up, register online for Quittin'Time by TXT.

 Products to Stop Smoking

-As an employee of the BC Public Service, you can be reimbursed for stop-smoking products in addition to the free 12-week supply that is available to all residents of British Columbia.
-If you enroll in the Quittin' Time telephone counselling program or access the live chat feature on the Quittin' Time mobile site, further products are available through the extended health plan.
-You will be sent a registration confirmation after you have developed a quit plan with a Quittin' Time counsellor by phone or connected with a live-chat coach.
+As an employee of the BC Public Service, you can be reimbursed for stop-smoking products in addition to the free 12 week supply that's available to all residents of British Columbia.
+If you enrol in the Quittin' Time telephone counselling program, or access the live chat feature on the Quittin' Time mobile site, further products are available through the extended health plan.
+You'll be sent a registration confirmation after you've developed a quit plan with a Quittin' Time counsellor by phone or connected with a live-chat coach.
 Send the extended health benefits provider the registration confirmation along with your receipts to get reimbursed.

-- You can be reimbursed up to a maximum of $300 per calendar year to a lifetime maximum of $1,000
+- You can be reimbursed for up to a maximum of $300 per calendar year to a lifetime maximum of $1,000.

-- Products purchased beyond your 12-week-per-calendar-year free supply of gum, lozenges, patches or inhalers are eligible for partial reimbursement - 80 percent
+- Products purchased beyond your 12-week-per-calendar-year free supply of gum, lozenges, patches or inhalers are eligible for partial reimbursement of 80%.

 Support a Quitter